Learning how to write a case study paper is invaluable in both business and academic settings. This writing guide will help.

 Now you are ready to start the body of the paper.
 The first body paragraph will include background information.
 Why did you choose to do a case study on this topic?
 What is its impact on the reader?
 For example, for a study of social media and teens, the background information section could discuss both the benefits and drawbacks of social media use.
 Then, tap into real-life examples and statistics showing how social media can positively and negatively impact.

 For example, discuss increasing rates of depression in teens and how they mirror increasing social media use statistics.
 Along with your background information, you will want to tell the reader why you chose to do the case study.
 For example, what is the problem you hope to solve or the information you hope to glean from your work?
+You might also be interested in learning how to check similarity between two texts.

 Step 6: Perform Case Study Analysis